-Protest, a film in our Art21 series, explores how themes of war, anguish, and desensitization are represented through the artwork of Jenny Holzer, Alfredo Jaar, An-My Lê, and Nancy Spero.
+How does art derive from turbulent times of unrest?
+Protest explores how contemporary artists interpret and express themes of war, anguish, and desensitization.
+Protest, a film in our Art21 series discusses how themes of war, anguish, and desensitization are represented through the artwork of Jenny Holzer, Alfredo Jaar, An-My Lê, and Nancy Spero.

 In installations, photographs, films, and community-based projects, Alfredo Jaar explores the public’s desensitization to images and the limitations of art to represent events such as genocides, epidemics, and famines.
 Jaar’s work bears witness to military conflicts, political corruption, and imbalances of power between industrialized and developing nations.